-So, yeah, the new Payline Mobile offers a lot of promise.
+Payline Mobile offers a lot of promise.
 It ticks all the major boxes (affordable, stable, with a decent mix of features).
-If you just want an mPOS (and maybe a virtual terminal thrown in), I don’t see any genuine disadvantages to Payline.
+If you just want an mPOS (and maybe a virtual terminal thrown in), I don’t see any serious disadvantages to Payline.
 For that reason, I’m pleased to say Payline Mobile earns a commendable 4.5 stars.

 Are you using Payline’s mPOS product?
 Leave us a comment and let us know how you like it!
 (Make sure your comments meet our review guidelines.)